mmondics/ocpz-compliance-operator/README.md

 - [Tailored Profiles](https://docs.openshift.com/container-platform/4.10/security/compliance_operator/compliance-operator-tailor.html)

     While the Compliance Operator comes with ready-to-use profiles, they must be modified to fit the organizations’ needs and requirements.
 The process of modifying a profile is called *tailoring*.
-The Compliance Operator provides an object to easily tailor profiles called a `TailoredProfile`.
-This assumes that you are extending a pre-existing profile, and allows you to enable and disable rules and values which come from the `ProfileBundle`.
+The Compliance Operator provides an object to easily tailor profiles called a TailoredProfile.
+This assumes that you are extending a pre-existing profile, and allows you to enable and disable rules and values which come from the ProfileBundle.

 - [Unapplying a Remediation](https://docs.openshift.com/container-platform/4.10/security/compliance_operator/compliance-operator-remediation.html#compliance-unapplying_compliance-remediation)